How I got my first job at JP Morgan Chase & Co.

 A little bit about myself

-Hi, I'm Sreekesh Iyer, a final-year Engineering student from the University of Mumbai.
+Hi, I'm Sreekesh Iyer, a final-year Engineering student at the University of Mumbai.
 Being an IT Engineer in the making, I specialize in Full Stack Web Development, Python and DevOps.

 Curious as I am, I love to work with different technologies.
 I also enjoy gaming and cricket.